Special tea whisk with extra long handle for tea mugs • about 42 string chasen

 LIFESPAN:

-The lifespan of a chasen depends very much on how it is handled and how frequently it is used.
-As soon as the ends of the straws start to break off, we recommend purchasing a new one, for the ends can even break off while preparing matcha.
+The lifespan of a chasen depends on how it is handled and how frequently it is used.
+As soon as the tips of the tines start to break off, we recommend purchasing a new one.

 To write a review or comment, please log in.